The Renfrew Bypass

 The reasons for this late reconfiguration are not entirely clear, however, lobbying from local politicians, such as Sir Dr James MacFarlane, for a motorway to Port Glasgow was probably a contributing factor.

-Construction commenced in early 1965 and involved a remarkably small disturbance to property and severance of land.
+Construction commenced in 1965 and involved a remarkably small disturbance to property and severance of land.
 Demolition of properties was confined to an inn, three prefabricated houses, two small farm steadings and a temporary fire station.

 The eastern terminus of the Renfrew Bypass was the A8 trunk road at Hillington.
 It remained disconnected from the Glasgow Inner Ring Road for over 8 years until the Renfrew Motorway was completed in Autumn 1976.